Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Early 1770s

-The smoothly polished gold surface of the scepter is intercepted by eight diamond bezels, and the handle is embossed with flutes (vertical grooves) that enhance the play of light and shadow.
+The smoothly polished golden surface of the scepter is intercepted by eight diamond rims, and the handle is embossed with flutes (vertical grooves), enhancing the play of light and shadow.
 The scepter ends with a cast gold double-headed eagle, decorated with black enamel and diamonds.
-The splendor of this emblem of Manarchist power was greatly enhanced by the Orlov diamond that adorned the scepter in 1774.
-According to experts, this is the best diamond of all the famous.
-As you know, he was the "eye" of the golden statue of Brahma in the Indian temple.
+The pomp of this emblem of manarchic power was greatly enhanced by the Orlov diamond, which adorned the scepter in 1774.
+According to experts, this is the best diamond of all the famous ones.
+As you know, he was the “eye” of the golden statue of Brahma in the Indian temple.
 This is one of the seven historical stones of the Diamond Fund of the Russian Federation.

 DIAMOND "ORLOV"

-The rarest in purity, with a bluish-green tint, the diamond was found in the 16th century in the mines of Golconda (India).
-Initially, the stone was a fragment from a larger crystal, presumably the mysteriously disappeared Great Mogul diamond, and in its raw form was 450 carats (90 g).
-The first name of the diamond is “Derianur”, or “Sea of Light” (the second fragment of “Mogul” was the no less famous “Kohinoor”, or “Mountain of Light”).
+A diamond of the rarest purity, with a bluish-green tint, was found in the 16th century in the mines of Golconda (India).
+The stone was originally a fragment from a larger crystal, believed to be the mysteriously disappeared Great Mogul Diamond, and weighed 450 carats (90 g) in its rough form.
+The first name of the diamond is “Derianur”, or “Sea of Light” (the second fragment of the “Mogul” was the no less famous “Kohinoor”, or “Mountain of Light”).
 According to ancient legend, both stones were the eyes of the temple statue of Brahma.
-First, the diamond was cut in the form of a "tall rose" (about 180 facets) weighing 300 carats.
-Shah Jehan was dissatisfied with the cut and ordered the stone to be cut. &
+Initially, the diamond was cut in the form of a “tall rose” (about 180 facets) weighing 300 carats.
+Shah Jehan was dissatisfied with the cut and ordered the stone to be recut.&

-After that, the diamond took on its modern shape, but its weight dropped to 200 carats (or 40 grams).
-The Persian Shah Nadir, having seized Delhi in 1739, decorated his throne with them.
-When the British "visited" Persia, they appropriated the "stones" in the same way.
-"Derianur" by unknown means got to the Amsterdam bank in 1767, changing its name to "Amsterdam", and the owner was either an Armenian or a Jew Grigory Safras.
-In 1772 he sold the diamond to his relative, the Russian court jeweler Ivan Lazarev (hence the third name of the stone - "Lazarev").
-Lazarev, in turn, in 1773 sold the stone for 400,000 rubles to Count Orlov, in whose hands the stone acquired its final name, with which it went down in history and was presented on the name day to Catherine II instead of a bouquet.
-She appreciated the gift and placed it on the crown of her golden scepter (below the pommel, which is a two-headed eagle, decorated with black enamel and diamonds), multiplying its magnificence.
+After this, the diamond acquired its modern shape, but its weight dropped to 200 carats (or 40 grams).
+The Persian Shah Nadir, having captured Delhi in 1739, decorated his throne with them.
+When the British “visited” Persia, they appropriated the “pebbles” in the same way.
+“Derianur” through unknown means ended up in the Amsterdam Bank in 1767, changing its name to “Amsterdam”, and its owner became either an Armenian or a Jew, Gregory Safras.
+In 1772, he sold the diamond to his relative, the Russian court jeweler Ivan Lazarev (hence the third name of the stone - “Lazarev”).
+Lazarev, in turn, in 1773 sold the stone for 400,000 rubles to Count Orlov, in whose hands the stone acquired its final name, with which it went down in history and was presented on Catherine II’s name day instead of a bouquet.
+She appreciated the gift and placed it on the crown of her golden scepter (below the pommel, which is a double-headed eagle, decorated with black enamel and diamonds), greatly enhancing its pomp.

 Gold, diamonds, sapphire (200 carats), diamond (46.92 carats), silver